akstron/Crypto-X/ReadMe.md

 # Cryto-X :

-### Web Application that enables users to track/trade different Crpto-Currencies.
+Web Application that enables users SignUp/SignIn , track/trade different Crpto-Currencies and have notifications.

 ---